A serious step

 details will be listed on the National Personal

-Insolvency Index (NPII) for 5 years from the date of the
+Insolvency Index (NPII) for 5 years or more.
+Where your

-your proposal is withdrawn, not accepted or lapses, the information
+proposal is withdrawn, not accepted, or lapses, the information

 will only appear for a year.
 The NPII is a public record managed by